blackbeam/cfr/README.md

   * `file` - [File](https://developer.mozilla.org/en-US/docs/DOM/File) object.
 * `onEnd(file)` - will be called after `onCancel` or `onFinish`
   * `file` - [File](https://developer.mozilla.org/en-US/docs/DOM/File) object.
+* `onNotSupported()` - will be called on plugin initialization if FileReader API is not supported.

 ### Methods